 The 1950s in the US were a decade when “Monster movies” were highly in demand; they represented the opposite of mainstream Hollywood film production.
 In all the (monster movie) turmoil that was inspired by real anxieties in the US, the military-industrial complex played a significant role and would emerge most likely in all the movies to reinstall order and faith; at least, they tried.
 “Holding together the cultural diversity, the rich phantasmagoric tapestry, of 1950s America is the tight framework of the Cold War, and thus of the military.”

 Still in the majority of the 1960s monster films, finally the military comes in and successfully drives back alien invaders of all shapes and sizes.
-Needless to say that this group is always pictured as heroic, daring and patriotic; and the script usually leaves no doubt about those motives.
-While, on the other hand, of course militarization, warfare and violence were promoted.
-This was the main function of the military presence in many of those movies: to prepare the American people for a future war, fought with conventional or nuclear weapons, that may start anytime.
+Needless to say that this group is always pictured as heroic, daring and patriotic; and the script usually leaves no doubt about those motives, while, on the other hand, of course militarization, warfare and violence were promoted.
+This was the main function of the military presence in many of those movies: to prepare the American people for a future war, fought with conventional or nuclear weapons, that might start anytime.
 We must not forget that – in reality – the Cold War easily could have turned into a hot one.

 Little wonder then, that often service life, violent conflicts, soldiers as characters and military chains of command were brought in.
-WWII had ended only in 1945, while the war in Korea was still in full swing while some of the movies were made.
+WWII had ended only in 1945, while the war in Korea was still in full swing when some of the movies were made.
 Therefore, armed service personnel, uniforms, and military jargon were part of everyday life in the 1950s.
 It was neither exotic nor old-fashioned.
 The overall feeling was that the next war was just around the corner and both the military, and the people had to be ready; and apart from a delicate and small anti-war movement (to become stronger by the early 1960s), nobody really objected.
 Looking back at this development today, we may think of this as aspects of a country at war, or a country expecting invaders very minute.

 Concurrently, this militarization was one aspect of a totalitarian system like the one in the USSR at the time.
 However, the science fiction movies of the period were also produced to earn money.
 So whenever “…the actual realities of war might sour an audience or the enjoyment of imaginary wars, cinematic genres capable of generic displacement seem to flourish.
 From the safe distance of metaphor or allegory, they comment on historical events that are too close to discern clearly, too frightening to contemplate, or too painful to remember for any literal representation.”